MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Set-ExecutionPolicy.md

 The effective execution policy is determined by the order of precedence as follows:

-- `MachinePolicy`.
-Set by a Group Policy for all users of the computer.
+- `MachinePolicy` - Set by a Group Policy for all users of the computer
-- `UserPolicy`.
-Set by a Group Policy for the current user of the computer.
+- `UserPolicy` - Set by a Group Policy for the current user of the computer
-- `Process`.
-Affects only the current PowerShell session.
+- `Process` - Affects only the current PowerShell session
-- `CurrentUser`.
-Affects only the current user.
+- `LocalMachine` - Default scope that affects all users of the computer
-- `LocalMachine`.
-Default scope that affects all users of the computer.
+- `CurrentUser` - Affects only the current user

 The `Process` scope only affects the current PowerShell session.
 The execution policy is saved in the environment variable `$env:PSExecutionPolicyPreference`, rather than the registry.
 When the